 In keeping with the federal, state, and regulatory mandates/policies, OIE’s policy for all other external data reporting of Loyola’s institutional data is to maintain consistency.
 Data submitted to external bodies (e.g. U.S. News Rankings, U.S. News Discipline Rankings, Peterson’s, Barron’s, Crane’s, Forbes, Princeton Review Rankings, College Board, CGS, Wall Street Journal Rankings, etc.) are kept consistent with federal and state definitions, regulations, and rules.

-OIR’s policy for reporting internal institutional data is to maintain consistency with all external reporting policies along with formal university internal definitions (primarily from OIR and approved by the Office of the Provost).
+OIE’s policy for reporting internal institutional data is to maintain consistency with all external reporting policies along with formal university internal definitions (primarily from OIE and approved by the Office of the Provost).

 With a few exceptions*, all other persons or units of the university must first have OIE review and/or approve of any university-wide reporting of internal data or external data reporting submission that is subject to regulatory mandates or data made publicly accessible.

 *Some of the university’s external reporting are in areas where OIE does not have the expertise, access to source data, or knowledge sufficient to review or manage (e.g. campus crime statistics, health care statistics, etc.).
 However, OIE often has knowledge and expertise to review external reports for consistency and definitions, but lacks sufficient knowledge for extracting and analyzing source data.
 This is typically handled by a coordinating partnership between OIR and the unit/person submitting external information